pantheon-systems/documentation/source/articles/local/starting-with-git.md

 ## Clone Your Site Codebase

-The first step is to get a `git clone` a of your code from Pantheon to your local computer.
+The first step is to get a `git clone` of your code from Pantheon to your local computer.

 ### Step 1: Go to Your Site Dashboard